 Hacktivists compromise websites for social issues

-Read: Google Project Shield offers free DDoS protection yo select websites.
+Read: Google Project Shield offers free DDoS protection to select websites.

 Revenge Hacking and Competition

-A DDoS attack for example, hurt and add stress to the site owner for a period of time.
-Most common thing is to bring it down and deface it so that the owner face a loss of reputation.
+A DDoS attack, for example, hurts and adds stress to the site owner for a period of time.
+Most common thing is to bring it down and deface it so that the owner faces a loss of reputation.
 If there is a successful DDoS attack, chances are they might try to defame the website by inserting bad code that harms its visitors.
 But if you are prepared already, you shut down the site and fall back on a static mirror as soon as the DDoS starts.